noelbundick/website/content/posts/Frankenetes-Running-the-Kubernetes-control-plane-on-Azure-Container-Instances/index.md

 After all was said & done, I was able to run pods on my node, all being controlled by Frankenetes running in ACI!

-{% asset_img pods.jpg "Lots of work to make it useful, but it does work!" %}
+{{% img "pods.jpg" "Lots of work to make it useful, but it does work!" %}}

 ## What's next?